splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 ========================================================================================================================
 When Buttercup Games' e-commerce site began having a slow checkout completion rate and saw a drop in the number of purchases, a site reliability engineer, Aisha, looked at the :strong:`/cart/checkout` business workflow on the Splunk APM service map.
 She saw that APM identified the :strong:`paymentservice` as the root cause of errors.
 Aisha decided to look into the log details by linking from APM to related logs through the Related Content bar.

-In Log Observer Connect, Aisha noticed that several logs coming from :strong:`paymentservice` had the same error.
+In Log Observer, Aisha noticed that several logs coming from :strong:`paymentservice` had the same error.
 The common error messages indicated that the API token started with “test”.
 She figured that the test token was the problem.
 She ruled out other possible problems by filtering and aggregating logs.
 She correlated the suspicious test token error message with only logs in v350.10.

 Consulting with Deepu, the :strong:`paymentservice` owner, they agreed that the test API token was the likely cause of the problem.
 Aisha rolled back the code to the previous version because v350.9 logs did not contain the test token error message.
 Then Deepu replaced the test token with a token that works in production.